JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 ### Mining and the Hashing Race

+As the amount of hashing power applied to mining bitcoin has exploded, the difficulty has risen to match it.

 #### The Extra Nonce Solution

+updating the block timestamp to account for the elapsed time.
+Because the timestamp is part of the header, the change would allow miners to iterate through the values of the nonce again with different results.

+use the coinbase transaction as a source of extra nonce values.
+Because the coinbase script can store between 2 and 100 bytes of data, miners started using that space as extra nonce space, allowing them to explore a much larger range of block header values to find valid blocks.
+The coinbase transaction is included in the merkle tree, which means that any change in the coinbase script causes the merkle root to change.

 #### Mining Pools

+In this highly competitive environment, individual miners working alone (also known as solo miners) don’t stand a chance.

+Miners now collaborate to form mining pools, pooling their hashing power and sharing the reward among thousands of participants.

+Mining pools coordinate many hundreds or thousands of miners, over specialized pool-mining protocols.
+The individual miners configure their mining equipment to connect to a pool server, after creating an account with the pool.

+Most mining pools are “managed,” meaning that there is a company or individual running a pool server.
+The owner of the pool server is called the pool operator, and he charges pool miners a percentage fee of the earnings.

+The pool server runs specialized software and a pool-mining protocol that coordinate the activities of the pool miners.
+The pool server is also connected to one or more full bitcoin nodes and has direct access to a full copy of the blockchain database.

+For many miners, the ability to mine without running a full node is another big benefit of joining a managed pool.

+Pool miners connect to the pool server using a mining protocol such as Stratum (STM) or GetBlockTemplate (GBT).
+Both the STM and GBT protocols create block templates that contain a template of a candidate block header.

+#### Peer-to-peer mining pool (P2Pool)

+Managed pools create the possibility of cheating by the pool operator, who might direct the pool effort to double-spend transactions or invalidate blocks.
+Furthermore, centralized pool servers represent a singlepoint- of-failure.
+If the pool server is down or is slowed by a denial-of-service attack, the pool miners cannot mine.
+In 2011, to resolve these issues of centralization, a new pool mining method was proposed and
+implemented: P2Pool, a peer-to-peer mining pool without a central operator.

+P2Pool works by decentralizing the functions of the pool server, implementing a parallel blockchain-like system called a share chain.
+A share chain is a blockchain running at a lower difficulty than the bitcoin blockchain.

+P2Pool mining is more complex than pool mining because it requires that the pool miners run a dedicated computer with enough disk space, memory, and internet bandwidth to support a full bitcoin node and the P2Pool node software.

+P2Pool is a hybrid approach that has the advantage of much more granular payouts than solo mining, but without giving too much control to a pool operator like managed pools.

 ### Consensus Attacks

+Bitcoin’s consensus mechanism is, at least theoretically, vulnerable to attack by miners (or pools) that attempt to use their hashing power to dishonest or destructive ends.

+It is important to note that consensus attacks can only affect future consensus, or at best, the most recent past (tens of blocks).

+One attack scenario against the consensus mechanism is called the “51% attack.”
+A fork/double-spend attack is where the attacker causes previously confirmed blocks to be invalidated by forking below them and re-converging on an alternate chain.

+Note that a double-spend can only be done on the attacker’s own transactions, for which the attacker can produce a valid signature.
+Doublespending one’s own transactions is profitable if by invalidating a transaction the attacker can get an irreversible exchange payment or product without paying for it.

+A double-spend attack can happen in two ways: either before a transaction is confirmed, or if the attacker takes advantage of a blockchain fork to undo several blocks.
+A 51% attack allows attackers to double-spend their own transactions in the new chain, thus undoing the corresponding transaction in the old chain.

+To protect against this kind of attack, a merchant selling large-value items must wait at least six confirmations before giving the product to the buyer.

+The pool operator in a managed pool controls the construction of candidate blocks and also controls which transactions are included.
+This gives the pool operator the power to exclude transactions or introduce double-spend transactions.
+If such abuse of power is done in a limited and subtle way, a pool operator could conceivably profit from a consensus attack without being noticed.

 ### Changing the Consensus Rules

+The rules of consensus determine the validity of transactions and blocks.
+These rules are the basis for collaboration between all bitcoin nodes and are responsible for the convergence of all local perspectives into a single consistent blockchain across the entire network.

 #### Hard Forks